MustaRohman/basic-autofill-chrome-extension/README.md

 HTML, CSS and Javascript framework which helps to mobile-first front-end development faster and easier.
 Bootstrap has been used for all web pages included in this extension.

 ### Safari, Firefox, IE (Edge)... ###

+- Safari

+Safari and Chrome extensions have similarities, but there are some key differences.
+One of which is the Extension builder, an interface that allows developers to build, install and reload extensions.
+These features are available with Chrome developer tools, however it's nice to have it all in one place.

+In terms of converting the Chrome extension into one for Safari, we would have to make some changes.
+First off, we can use some the files we've already created, e.g. popup-login.html.
+We can turn this into something called "popover" which is very similar to "popups" in Chrome.

+Safari extensions allow script injection, so we can still use content-script.js.
+Of course, we would have to make changes to the script (replace chrome.storage and retrieve/store from/to server).